Pueblo Espanyol is a unique opportunity to see the best of Spanish architecture, right here in Palma de Mallorca

 Enjoy a stroll among the many amazing reconstructions of the stylish buildings, all with unique influence from the many cultures Spain is made of.
 You can enjoy a visit to the impressive Alhambra fortress in Granada, Casa de Melibea in Toledo, the Casas de Canaria, the Plaza de Santa Maria in Caceres or the church of Saint Felix in Zaragoza.

-There are various activities to go for here as well, like markets, stalls and bars representing the Spanish food culture.
+There are various activities to go for here as well, such as markets, stalls and bars representing the Spanish food culture.